You can use the query operation to get detailed information about a specific API entity.

 SELECT * FROM Invoice STARTPOSITION 21 MAXRESULTS 10

-<QueryResponse> element.
-The QuickBooks Online data objects, such as Customer, are not in the response.
+totalCount field of the <QueryResponse> element.
+QuickBooks Online data objects, such as Customers, aren’t in the response.

-The following query returns the total number of customers that belong to the QuickBooks company:
+For example, the following query returns the total number of customers for a single QuickBooks Online company:

 SELECT COUNT(*)FROM Customer